Exponential Family Model-Based Reinforcement Learning via Score Matching: Introduction

 However, MLE has several shortcomings.
 In order to estimate the parameter $W_0$ in (\ref{eq:intro-model}), MLE requires estimating the log partition function $Z_{sa}$, which is computationally intensive.
 Practical implementations for MLE which estimate the log partition function via Markov Chain Monte Carlo (MCMC) methods can be slow and induce approximation errors \cite{carreira2005contrastive}.
 These approximation errors can propagate in undesirable ways to the algorithm's planning procedure.
 Since the MLE $\hat{W}$ cannot be computed in closed form, \citeauthor{chowdhury21} leave their estimator implicitly defined as solutions of the likelihood equations.
 As is typical for upper confidence RL (UCRL) algorithms, one constructs high probability confidence sets around the estimator.
 Due to the challenging modeling assumption, \citeauthor{chowdhury21} employ confidence sets which are sums of KL divergences taken over the dataset.

 In this work, we bypass these difficulties by instead proposing to learn the model parameters with \emph{score matching}, an unnormalized density estimation technique introduced by \citet{hyvarinen2005estimation}.
 Score matching provides an explicit, easily computable closed form estimator for the model parameters by solving a certain ridge regression problem (\Cref{thm:sm-loss}).
-Moreover, we can employ high probability confidence sets which are ellipsoids centered at the estimator, a standard component in prior theoretical work on linear bandits and linear MDPs \cite[\eg][]{abbasi2011improved, jin2020provably}. \info{GL: added this on confidence sets.}
+Moreover, we can employ high probability confidence sets which are ellipsoids centered at the estimator, a standard component in prior theoretical work on linear bandits and linear MDPs \cite[\eg][]{abbasi2011improved, jin2020provably}.

-Our main results are as follows: \begin{itemize} \item We extend prior work on the score matching estimator in the i.i.d.\ setting by proving nonasymptotic concentration guarantees for non-i.i.d.\ data (\Cref{thm:concentration}). \item We consider regret minimization for the setting of exponential family transitions and bounded and known rewards.
-We design a model-based algorithm, dubbed SMRL, which achieves regret of $\tilde{O}(d \sqrt{H^3 T})$, with polynomial dependence on structural scale parameters (\Cref{thm:smrl-regret}).
-Here, $d = d_\psi\times d_\phi$ is the total number of parameters of $W_0$, $H$ is the episode length, and $T$ is the total number of interactions.